 Line height doesn’t use presets and balances your font choice, appearance, and size.
 This value puts more space between each line and it’s often a practical implementation when text looks bunched up:

 A GIF of the WordPress Site Editor showcasing a change in the line height setting within the right-hand sidebar.
 The main area displays text from Don Quixote and a list of characters from Alice in Wonderland.
-A quote at the bottom reads, "In quoting others, we cite ourselves."
+A quote at the bottom reads,

 Changing the line height in the WordPress Site Editor.